radius-project/docs/docs/content/concepts/faq/index.md

 Radius Recipes provide a similar experience for developers to deploy and manage infrastructure, but with a few key differences:

 - Recipes are defined on a per-resource basis instead of per-environment.
 This allows developers to "mix and match" resources in any combination and swap out the backing Recipe depending on which environment they are targeting.
-- Recipes support both Bicep and Terraform, allowing operators to leverage existing Terraform templates and modules.
+- Recipes support both Bicep and Terraform, allowing operators to leverage existing Terraform modules.
 - Recipes support both Azure and AWS, allowing operators to manage infrastructure across multiple cloud providers.

 ### How does Radius compare to Azure Arc?